LuckyServ/Promod/README.txt

 Added an audio cue for tank spawns.
 You now receive your starting pills when the round goes live, instead of when you leave saferoom.
 All melee weapon spawns are now single pickup.
 Despawning a special infected will now give you half your missing HP back.
 (For example let's use a charger.
-Despawning with 1 HP would give put you at 300.
-Despawning with 300 HP would put you to 450.)
+Despawning with 1 HP would put you at 300.
+Despawning with 300 HP would put you at 450.)
 Infected ghost hurt is now enabled after the round goes live.
 Infected can no longer be lit on fire.
 They will however still take damage while standing in fire.
 Pro Mod no longer uses the Entity Remover module from confogl.
 All removals are done via stripper.
 Infected ghost warp rebound from Attack2 (Mouse 2) to Reload.
-Replaced pumpshotguns with chromes in 1v1 configs.
 Reflux now uses a modified version of Pro Mod's stripper files.
 Added an intro tank to Parish 5.
 Tank will now lose rage while survivors are in the saferoom on Parish 5.